 A small "smart card" used in GSM and LTE phones.

-The SIM, typically located under the battery, but sometimes in a tray on the side, can easily be removed and placed in another phone.
+The SIM card, typically located under the battery - but sometimes in a tray on the side - can be removed by the user nd placed in another phone.
 This will cause the new phone to instantly operate using the subscriber's existing phone number and account (unless the phone is locked.)

 SIM cards come in several sizes, including micro-SIM and nano-SIM.

 All GSM phones and most LTE and iDEN phones use SIM cards.
 CDMA phones generally do not use SIM cards.
 The information is instead programmed directly into the phone.
 However, some CDMA phones for China and Latin America use a very similar type of card called R-UIM.

 WCDMA / UMTS (3G) and most LTE (4G) phones use an technically upgraded version of SIM cards called USIM cards: